-Representatives of political parties or candidates (at an election) or representatives of referendum committees (at a referendum) may ask you for quantities of the registration kit Vote-by special ballot in your own riding (EC 78520).
+Representatives of political parties or candidates may ask you for quantities of the registration kit Vote - by special ballot in your own riding (EC 78520).
 They may want to hand them out to electors who are confined to their homes or possibly to residents of seniors' homes.
 Please note that seniors' residences are usually served by mobile polls.
 You must inform your RO or the AARO immediately of any such request so that he may investigate the reason for requesting these forms.